News|Articles|January 20, 2026

 What is the mechanism of action of gedatolisib, and how does it differ from other PAM pathway inhibitors?

-Gedatolisib is an investigational, multi-target PI3K/AKT/mTOR (PAM) inhibitor.
+Gedatolisib is an investigational, multitarget PI3K/AKT/mTOR (PAM) inhibitor.
 It is designed to potently target all 4 class I PI3K isoforms, as well as mTORC1 and mTORC2, to induce a comprehensive blockade of the PAM pathway.
-The mechanism of action of gedatolisib is highly differentiated from currently approved single-target inhibitors of the PAM pathway.
-In many cases, the inhibition of only a single PAM component results in cross-activation of uninhibited components, which can limit the suppression of the pathway’s activity.
+The mechanism of action of gedatolisib differs significantly from those of currently approved single-target inhibitors of the PAM pathway.
+In many cases, inhibiting only a single PAM component results in cross-activation of the uninhibited components, limiting the pathway’s suppression.

 Gedatolisib’s comprehensive inhibition enables full suppression of the PAM pathway by minimizing this adaptive cross-activation.
-Furthermore, unlike single-target inhibitors, gedatolisib has demonstrated comparable potency and cytotoxicity in both PIK3CA-mutant and –wild-type breast tumor cells during nonclinical studies and early clinical trials.
+Furthermore, unlike single-target inhibitors, gedatolisib has demonstrated comparable potency and cytotoxicity in both PIK3CA-mutant and PIK3CA wild-type breast tumor cells during nonclinical studies and early clinical trials.

 What was the design of the VIKTORIA-1 trial?